BitcoinDeveloperNetwork/tutorials/building-a-bitcoin-protocol-cli-using-javascript/index.md

 ## Getting started

-For this tutorial we will be using nodejs as our preferred language, so an existing nodejs environment would be required.
+For this tutorial we will be using javascript as our preferred language, so an existing nodejs environment would be required.

 We'll start off by creating our project and initialising it as a node package.